Mendeleev's predicted elements: Prefixes

 The eka- prefix was used by other theorists, and not only in Mendeleev's own predictions.
 Before the discovery, francium was referred to as eka-caesium, and astatine as eka-iodine.
-Sometimes, eka- is still used to refer to some of the transuranic elements, for example, eka-radium for unbinilium.
-But current official IUPAC practice is to use a systematic element name based on the atomic number of the element as the provisional name, instead of being based on its position in the periodic table as these prefixes require.
+The official IUPAC practice is to use a systematic element name based on the atomic number of the element as the provisional name, instead of being based on its position in the periodic table as these prefixes required.

 Original predictions

 The four predicted elements lighter than the rare-earth elements, eka-boron (Eb, under boron, B, 5), eka-aluminium (Ea or El, under Al, 13), eka-manganese (Em, under Mn, 25), and eka-silicon (Es, under Si, 14), proved to be good predictors of the properties of scandium (Sc, 21), gallium (Ga, 31), technetium (Tc, 43), and germanium (Ge, 32) respectively, each of which fill the spot in the periodic table assigned by Mendeleev.